energywave/multinotify/.github/README.md

 Here the definition of each parameters:
  - **tts_default_service**: you can set "tts.cloud_say" to use Nabu Casa wonderful TTS voices or "tts.google_translate_say" to use google free service.
 What you set here will be the default if you'll not specify otherwise in script parameters.
  - **default_volume**: this is the default volume for Alexa and TTS services like Google Home when you'll not specify otherwise in script parameters.
  - **iphones**: this is a list of iphone notify services separated by comma.
 This will be used by the script to understand if a service is an Android or iOS app, to use correct syntax for each one.
-If you have notifications groups of omogeneus apps (iOS only) then specify them too.
+If you have notifications groups of homogeneous apps (iOS only) then specify them too.
- Example value: `notify.my_iphone,notify.her_iphone,notify.all_iphones`
+ Example value: `notify.my_iphone,notify.her_iphone,notify.all_iphones`.
+If you don't have iphones then simply specify an empty string `""`
  - **iphones_critical_volume**: the volume used for critical notification (iOS only) if not otherwise specified in script parameters.

 ## Alexa, Google Home and apps groups